-How much of your huge campaign world do your players actually remember or care about?
-Maybe you have a group that is all about story, all about the history of the game world, the mythos of past legends, and the genealogy of royal horses, but maybe they aren't getting it.
+The biggest advantage tabletop RPGs have over computer games are the brains of the game masters.
+We GMs can tune adventures on the fly to bring the most entertaining moments to our table.
+How much of your huge campaign world do your players actually remember?
+What do they really care about?
+Maybe you have a group that is all about story, all about the history of the game world, the mythos of past legends, and the genealogy of royal horses.
+On the other hand, maybe they just want to punch goblins.